 Software quality and reliability are essential for attaining a high degree of user satisfaction and acceptance of software products.
-As software systems and applications become increasingly more complex, it becomes ever more challenging to maintain a high quality using existing testing and performance analysis practices.
-The Software Performance and Quality Analysis(SPARQ) group aims at making significant contributions in the area of software quality by developing new technologies, practices, and tools, working in close collaboration with development, testing, and performance analysis groups.
+As software systems and applications become increasingly more complex, the limitations of existing testing and performance analysis practices becomes very challenging.
+The Quality as a Service group aims at making significant contributions in the area of software quality by developing new technologies, practices, and tools, working in close collaboration with development, testing, and performance analysis groups.

 - IBM Functional Coverage Unified Solution (IBM FOCUS)